PUGEA/MLDA/README.md

  We generated  a simulated dataset using our model based on the calculated hyperparameters and number of reads from the SEQC dataset.
 The simulation dataset used the Ensembl (NCBI37/hg19) as a reference.

-*   [Single-end simulation dataset].https://github.com/PUGEA/MLDA/tree/master/simulations (50bp length, 4 condition, 3 replicates for each condition, 2000 genes are included)
+*   [Single-end simulation dataset].download at (https://github.com/PUGEA/MLDA/tree/master/simulations)

+(50bp length, 4 condition, 3 replicates for each condition, 2000 genes are included)

 &nbsp;